CharlesWiltgen/ck/docs-site/guide/getting-started.md

 ### Command-Line Interface (CLI)

-The default mode you've been using — perfect for scripts and pipelines:
+The default mode you’ve been using — perfect for scripts and pipelines:

 ```bash
 ck --sem "pattern" src/